nci-hcmi-catalog/portal/api/README.md

 A SQON object consists of nested objects of two types: **Operations** and **Values**.

-Operation objects apply boolean logic to a list of content objects which can be either type.
+Operation objects apply boolean logic to a list of operation objects.
 They are of the form:

-Combination operation which groups one or more filters
+**Combination Operation** which groups one or more filters

 ```
 {